tc88/flattenPaper/examples/README.md

 - no figures at all, thus no separate figure directories
 - no \usepackage is used
 - IEEE copyright notice is placed by option -i
+- calling flattenPaper using a .tex-file with extension